DosMike/SM-DynamicSelectors/README.md

 ### Store selection

-If a plugin appears to be broken when using a dynamic selector, or if you dont want to re-type the selector every time you run a batch of commands, you can use `/select` and `@selected`.
+If a plugin appears to be broken when using a dynamic selector, or if you dont want to re-type the selector every time you run a batch of commands, you can use `@selected` and `@macro`.

-As you might guess, `/select` stores any arbitrary argument as target parameter, later accessible as `@selected`. `/select` by default is accessible to everyone.
+`/macroselect` stores any arbitrary argument as target parameter, later accessible as `@macro`.
+`/select` will store the current set of matching players to reuse later with `@selected`.

+The two use cases are random selections and negations.
+Using `@r` with `/macroselect` will pick a new random player every call, it just stores `@r`.
+If you want everyone but staff for example, this works better because it will retarget every time you run a command, even if players join or leave. `/select` on the other hand stores the set of players immediately, and `@selected` returns every player from the time of selection, that is still on the server when running a command.
+So `@r` will behave consistently, but players joining after `/select` are never targeted with `@selected`.

+`/macroselect` and `/select` are by default accessible to everyone.
 For example:
 `sm_select @r[flag=!z]; sm_slay @selected`

 This still uses target selectors, so you can't just make commands magically longer!